 Ramen Noodle Stir Fry

 This Ramen Noodle Stir Fry with beef, broccoli, and mushrooms only takes 20 minutes to make.
-It has delicious Korean flavors, and is perfect for a weeknight dinner!
+It’s an easy recipe with delicious Korean flavors, and is perfect for a weeknight dinner!

 This is one of those “dangerous” meals where I have the hardest time practicing portion control, but I can’t even be mad about it because it’s so delicious.